« Previous Page

 For phototherapy at the hospital, a light box and/or fiber-optic blanket

-directs fluorescent light onto the jaundiced baby.
+directs special light onto the jaundiced baby.
 The baby lies in a bassinet or an enclosed

 crib (incubator) while light is absorbed into the skin.
 The light changes